ananthkk1997/connect-four/README.md

 ## Running the Game
-To run the game, please see the executables folder in this project's home directory and download the correct version for your OS.
+To run the game, please navitate to /executables/YOUR-OS folder in this project's home directory to download the correct version for your OS.
+Refer to the directory's README.txt for execution instructions.

 ## Screenshots